Kevin Smith (cornerback)

-Kevin Rey Smith (born April 7, 1970) is a former professional American football player who played cornerback in the National Football League (NFL) for nine seasons for the Dallas Cowboys.
+Kevin Rey Smith (born April 7, 1970) is an American former professional football player who was a cornerback for nine seasons with the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, earning consensus All-American honors in 1991.
+Smith won three Super Bowls with the Cowboys.

-High school career
+Early life

 Smith help lead West Orange-Stark High School to back to back 4A State Championships (1986–1987).
 He earned All-State on both sides of the ball his senior year, after intercepting 12 passes and catching 9 touchdowns.
 Smith was also a letterman in baseball, basketball and track and field.

 He was recruited to play wide receiver for University of Houston and Louisiana State University.

 College career

 Smith attended Texas A&M University, where he played cornerback for the Aggies.
 In 1991 the Aggies allowed only 222.4 yards per game to lead the nation in total defense.
 He helped win the Southwest Conference championship in 1991 and 1992.

 As a senior, he was called upon to return kicks midway through the season.
 He quickly made his mark returning one punt 71 yards for a touchdown against Rice University and latter adding a 73-yard touchdown kickoff return against Texas.
 He finished the season with the sixth best punt return average in the nation and scored six special teams touchdowns.

 Smith owns the all-time Aggie interception and Southwest Conference record with 20.
 He was an All-SWC selection for 3 straight years, a semifinalist for the Jim Thorpe Award given to the nation's best defensive back and was a consensus All-American in 1991.
 He is arguably the greatest cornerback in Texas A&M University history and was inducted into the Texas A&M Athletic Hall of Fame in 1997.